realm/realm-dart-samples/README.md

 The Realm Flutter and Realm Dart SDK repository is located at https://github.com/realm/realm-dart

-Also you may find our [Quick Start - Flutter SDK]( https://www.mongodb.com/docs/realm/sdk/flutter/quick-start/) helpfull if you are running the Realm for the first time.
+You may find the [Quick Start - Flutter SDK]( https://www.mongodb.com/docs/realm/sdk/flutter/quick-start/) helpful if you are running using Realm for the first time.

 Read more about using the Realm with [Device Sync](https://www.mongodb.com/docs/realm/sdk/flutter/sync/) and connecting to [Atlas App Services](https://www.mongodb.com/docs/realm/sdk/flutter/app-services/).